Taking Action at Home

-Since our founding in 1920, DAV has been responsible for the promotion of meaningful, reasonable and responsible public policy for wartime service-disabled veterans, their dependents and survivors.
+Since our founding 100 years ago, DAV has been responsible for the promotion of meaningful, reasonable and responsible public policy for wartime service-disabled veterans, their dependents and survivors.
 It has been an integral part of who we are and what we do from the start.

 Because of you, we can help veterans exposed to toxic substances receive the critical benefits they need, enhance veterans’ access to mental health care, and improve benefits services for women veterans.